 - Berlitz offers virtual classrooms.

 - Consider Your Wardrobe: Haute couture began in France, and French designers — such as Coco Chanel, Christian Dior, Yves St. Laurent, Jean Paul Gaultier, Hedi Slimane, Azzedine Alaia, and many others — have dressed the world's most elegant women and men.
 Their Paris ateliers and flagship stores remain beacons for the best-dressed.
 While couture clothing is out of the price range of most, Paris residents still manage to turn themselves out in style.
-To avoid being identified as a tourist, leave home your shorts, cargo pants, sneakers, and T-shirts worn as outerwear.
-If you want to be treated with respect, pack items in subdued colors and plan to accessorize with a jaunty scarf.
+To avoid being identified as a tourist, leave home your shorts, cargo pants, running shoes, and T-shirts worn as outerwear.
+If you want to be treated with respect, pack items in subdued colors and plan to accessorize.

 - Orient Yourselves: Even lifelong Parisians have been known to whip out a map once in a while (new streets are added, and sometimes old ones change names), so don't feel embarrassed to use one.
 Another good way to get your bearings is to take a Hop-on/Hop-off bus tour.
 In addition to getting the big picture, you can see Paris at your own pace, alighting from the bus and reboarding at your leisure within a 24- or 48-hour period.